How do we estimate stellar elemental abundances from stellar light? Let’s explore our workflow with images:

 Reduction

 This picture shows a part of the CCD Camera image of the 3rd HERMES detector.
 Spectra per star go horizontally with a greyscale indicating the number of photons/electrons counted.
-Absorption lines, like the strong Halpha line in the left third of each spectrum are dark black lines and are wiggling from star to star due to their motion away from us or towards us.
+Absorption lines, like the strong H alpha line in the left third of each spectrum, are dark black lines that wiggle left to right from star to star due to their motion toward or away from us.
 This picture shows a part of the CCD Camera image of the 3rd HERMES detector.
 Spectra per star go horizontally with a greyscale indicating the number of photons/electrons counted.
-Absorption lines, like the strong Halpha line in the left third of each spectrum are dark black lines and are wiggling from star to star due to their motion away from us or towards us.
+Absorption lines, like the strong H alpha line in the left third of each spectrum, are dark black lines and that wiggle left to right from star to star due to their motion toward or away from us.
 Image Credit: The GALAH Survey

 For more information read our reduction pipeline paper (Kos et al. 2017) and our reduction page.